Freamush/Freamush/README.md

 Hi 👋 My name is Fream!
 =======================

-Java JUNIOR developer, 3D Modeler
+Java junior developer & 3D Modeler
 ----------------------------------

 I have been learning programming since 2019, although I cannot call myself as a professional developer, the reason is a huge gap between 2020 and 2024.
 My first expirience was as a WEB developer.
 I have little knowledge in CSS/HTML & JavaScript.
 Starting from fall 2023, I decided to learn Java.
 My main sphere of interests now is minecraft plugin coding.
 Likewise, I also have much expirience in 3D modeling, for instance in application Blockbench.
 Through my life I got acquainted with different softwares, such as: Adobe Photoshop, Premiere, After Effects, Cinema 4D.
 Nice to meet you!